Currency in Bangkok

 ATMs almost always give out 1,000 baht notes.
 Many shops and taxi drivers won’t have change if you pay with a 1,000 baht note, because it's a large amount for local people.

-As the king is sacred in Thailand, it's considered offensive to 'sit' on the notes (that have the king's face on it), while carrying money in your back pockets.
+As the king is sacred in Thailand, it's considered offensive to 'sit' on the notes (with the king's face on it), while carrying money in your back pockets.
 So try to put your money in a handbag or a pocked in your jacket.

 We hope that we have given you some insight on Bangkok/Thailand and the way money is handled there!
 With all these points in mind, an amazing trip to Thailand awaits you!
 We hope to see you soon on one of our guided tours in Bangkok!
 And remember, what happens in Bangkok, stays in Bangkok 😀